-This riveting documentary follows the entire inception of PET SEMATARY, revealing Stephen King's inspiration to write the book, the struggle to get the film made and the unlikely success of a low budget film from Paramount Pictures during the WGA strike.
-The documentary features interviews with the Director, Mary Lambert and the entire cast, key crew, town locals as well as never-before-seen footage from the sets in Maine.
+This documentary follows the story of Pet Semtary, from its inception; Stephen King's inspiration to write the book, the struggle to get the film made and the unlikely success of a low-budget film from Paramount during the WGA strike.
+The documentary features interviews with the director, Mary Lambert and members of the cast, crew, locals.
+Includes never-before-seen footage from the sets in Maine.
 The film is a detailed look into the making of one of the most enduring cult-horror classics of our generation.

 Was this review helpful to you?